 SUMMARY OF KEY RESIDENTIAL ENERGY CODE REQUIREMENTS

-The 2018 IECC was adopted with amendments in Nebraska on July 1, 2020.
-This document summarizes changes to the building envelope-related requirements in the updated code for Nebraska.
+The 2021 IECC was adopted with amendments in Illinois and will be mandatory as of January 1, 2024.
+This document summarizes the changes to the building envelope-related requirements in the updated code for Illinois.

-➤ CODE CHANGE HIGHLIGHTS <
+CODE CHANGE HIGHLIGHTS -